sufal54/Glote/Readme.md

-# Glote - Rust Web Framework
+# Glote - Rust Web Library

-Glote is a fast web framework in pure Rust, inspired by simplicity and performance.
+Glote is a fast web library in pure Rust, inspired by simplicity and performance.
 It supports routing, middleware, path/query/body parsing, JSON responses — all thread-safe and scalable using worker pools.

 # Getting Started